Skip to main content

 What you can ask

-• “Has the CJEU ruled on whether [national rule] is compatible with the freedom to provide services?”
+• “Has the CJEU ruled on whether a national licensing requirement is compatible with the freedom to provide services?”

-• “What’s the latest CJEU case law on standing of competitors in State aid actions?”
+• “What is the CJEU’s line on the standing of competitors in State aid actions?”

 Setup